Choose from 300+ tracks and trails across Aotearoa New Zealand.

 The Walking Access Act came into effect in 2008 to “provide the New Zealand public with free, certain, enduring, and practical walking access to the outdoors (including around the coast and lakes, along rivers, and to public resources) so that the public can enjoy the outdoors”.

-The Commission established the Enhanced Access Fund to facilitate the involvement of individuals and organisations in access projects across New Zealand.
+The Commission established the Enhanced Access Grants to facilitate the involvement of individuals and organisations in access projects across New Zealand.

-Applicants should be aware that the fund is intended to be self-sustaining and this may limit the Commission’s ability to satisfy all applications.
+Applicants should be aware that the funding for the grants is intended to be self-sustaining and this may limit the Commission’s ability to satisfy all applications.

 - What are the priorities for funding?